deeptir18/cornflakes-scripts/README.md

 `ifconfig` that contains the SSH IP for the machine, which will likely be 128.xxx.xx.xx). `generate-config.py` hardcodes the variable `SSH_IP_INTERFACE` near the top of the file to the interface name used by c6525-100g or 25g machines for the SSH interface; for d6515 machines, please change this.
+You need to change the variable on all client and server machines.

 ```
 mkdir -p /mydata/$USER/config && python3 /local/repository/generate-config.py --user $USER --num_clients $NUM_CLIENTS --outfile /mydata/$USER/config/cluster_config.yaml
 ```
-The output of generate-config.yaml should look like so:
+The output of generate-config.py should look like so:
 ```
 192.168.1.1 cornflakes-server
 XXX.XXX.XXX.XX